NataliaMolinaR/NataliaMolinaR/README.md

 ### More about me

-- 🔧 Strong analytical and problem-solving skills.
+- 🔧 As an engineer I gain a strong analytical and problem-solving skills.
 - 📊 Curiosity for discover patterns behind data in everyday situations.
-- 📅 Organized and balance handle speed with accuracy.
+- 📅 I'm organized and able to adapt unexpected changes.
-- 👥 Effectively manage relationships and communication with stakeholders and team work.
+- 👥 As I developed project I build effective communication and teamwork skills.